huyhoangbcvt/django_rest_template/README.md

          /recognitions/api/tensorflow-emnist-external/
    ```

-8. **Some APIs operate in sequence from the training API to the handwriting recognition API.**:
+8. **Some APIs operate in sequence from the training API to the handwriting recognition API**:
    ```bash
    ## Internal libraries
       /recognitions/api/train-tensorflow-internal/